 Psychoanalysis, Phillips says, should show us how much our wish to know ourselves and others comes from anxiety, and that it’s ‘possible to live as yourself not knowing much about what’s going on’.

 While we’ll never stop trying to figure others out, Phillips’s comments are a poignant reminder that when we describe a child as ‘defiant’, or a friend as ‘needy’, or an acquaintance as ‘easy-going’, we’re heading off opportunities for them to grow, to change, to be walking contradictions, to be amorphous, to improvise.
-Embracing the fluid personality accommodates other people more generously and convinces us that we, too, can change if we want.Make a donation
+Embracing the fluid personality accommodates other people more generously and convinces us that we, too, can change if we want.Support Aeon: make a one-off donation